 Once we had the skis professionally retuned, this issue was somewhat abated, but the fear of hooking uphill when we wanted to go down remained.
 Therefore, the 90Eights don't score nearly as high as the Rossignol Soul 7 HD in this field.
 One tester talked about the need to propel one's weight forward at the start of a new turn to stay on top of them.

 Fortunately, the stiffness of the 90Eights is mitigated in deeper snow by their wide waist and rockered tips, and we found that they held their own and could stay afloat even in sticky Sierra Cement.
 Sadly though, before the retune, they were still gripping the snow even in powder and were not conducive to flowy, big mountain powder turns.
 After having the edges retuned, though, they stayed on top of the fresh and allowed a more fluid experience.

 As with the other categories, the ski was shooting uphill at the end of the turn in crud — perhaps to a greater extent as it was being deflected by the chunky snow.
 However, after the retune, rough-and-tumble snow conditions are where this ski's power shines through.
 With a de-tuned front half, the 90eights can be a powerhouse in the chop, using their rigidity to bust through funky snow.

 The 90Eights do not love the moguls.
 They don't smear across the top of bumps well, and they're a bit too stiff to keep them rolling with the punches.
 They tend to launch their unsuspecting skier into the air rather than submitting to being driven across the undulating surface.
-They perform similarly to the Auras in this regard.

 A stiff and powerful ski that sometimes rewards a strong skier in the right conditions, but will punish those who can't handle it.